vim-jp/ujihisa.vim-3/README.md

     * "Type conversions in Vim script" with [tyru](http://github.com/tyru)
     * "(untitled)" with [deris0126](http://github.com/deris)
     * "The whirlwind evolution of TweetVim" with [basyura](https://github.com/basyura)
+    * "Vim with tmux" with toku (absolute anonymousism)

 <!--
 * Lightening talks